openmrs/openmrs-book-developer-manual/en/Case_study/yourFirstModule.md

 * **`What kind of project would you like to create?:`** You may choose to create a platform module, which can be run on any server or an OpenMRS Reference Application module, which needs to be run on a server with the OpenMRS Reference Application distribution installed.
 For this example, choose type `1`.
 * Next, you will be prompted for `module id`, `module name`, `description`, `groupId`, `initial version` and the lowest version of `platform support`.
 For this example, you can stick with the default provided values.

 For more info, see [module conventions](https://wiki.openmrs.org/display/docs/Module+Conventions).

+N.B. in the Module Activation class, The SDK will implement the  ModuleActivator interface.
+For more about the Module Activator class,see [Module Activator](https://wiki.openmrs.org/display/docs/Module+Activator)

 ## Basic Module Structure